Messier 83

 Messier 83 or M83, also known as the Southern Pinwheel Galaxy and NGC 5236, is a barred spiral galaxy approximately 15 million light-years away in the constellation borders of Hydra and Centaurus.
-Nicolas-Louis de Lacaille discovered M83 on 23 February 1752 at the Cape of Good Hope.
+Nicolas-Louis de Lacaille discovered M83 on 17 February 1752 at the Cape of Good Hope.
 Charles Messier added it to his catalogue of nebulous objects (now known as the Messier Catalogue) in March 1781.

 It is one of the closest and brightest barred spiral galaxies in the sky, and is visible with binoculars.
+It has an isophotal diameter at about 36.24 kpc.
 Its nickname of the Southern Pinwheel derives from its resemblance to the Pinwheel Galaxy (M101).

 Characteristics

 M83 is a massive, grand design spiral galaxy.
 Its morphological classification in the De Vaucouleurs system is SAB(s)c, where the 'SAB' denotes a weak-barred spiral, '(s)' indicates a pure spiral structure with no ring, and 'c' means the spiral arms are loosely wound.
 The peculiar dwarf galaxy NGC 5253 lies near M83, and the two likely interacted within the last billion years resulting in starburst activity in their central regions.

 The star formation rate in M83 is higher along the leading edge of the spiral arms, as predicted by density wave theory.
 NASA's Galaxy Evolution Explorer project on 16 April 2008 reported finding large numbers of new stars in the outer reaches of the galaxy—20 kpc from the center.
-It had hitherto been thought that these areas lacked the materials necessary for star formation.
+It had been thought that these areas lacked the materials necessary for star formation.

+In April 2025 it was published that first clues were found for the possible existence of a supermassive black hole at the center of M83.

 Supernovae

-Six supernovae have been observed in M83: SN 1923A, SN 1945B, SN 1950B, SN 1957D, SN 1968L and SN 1983N.
+Six supernovae have been observed in M83: